 The heart-thumping highlight of the Halloween season is surviving the terrifying Halloween Horror Nights at Universal Studios Hollywood.
 The annual event that runs on select nights in the fall takes thousands of guests through movie set-quality haunted houses, or mazes, scare zones and even a Terror Tram.
-Halloween Horror Nights almost always sell out and Universal Studios Hollywood isn't that large, so it is very crowded.
-This event keeps getting bigger and 2017 has exceeded our expectations.
-Here is what you need to know before you experience this year's event.
+Halloween Horror Nights almost always sell out and Universal Studios Hollywood isn't that large, so it is does get crowded.
+Luckily, you've got us to be your guide so you can experience everything (and save money) on this must-do event!
+Here is everything you need to know before you experience HHN in 2018 with details from last year.

-Halloween Horror Nights starts Sept.
-15 and runs on select nights through Nov.
+Halloween Horror Nights typically starts mid-September and runs on select nights through early November.
+Last year it ran on select nights from Sept.
+15 through Nov.
 4. The earlier you go in the season (and after Halloween in November), the lower the ticket price.
 The first six nights, and most Sundays and Thursdays offer the best discounts.
 Saturdays are usually the most expensive, followed by Fridays.
 Most of the days do sell out, meaning they are all crowded, but the least-crowded nights tend to be Sundays and Thursdays.
-This year they offer a Frequent Fear Pass that allows you to visit any day the first visit and then return up to 15 times mostly on Sundays and weeknights.
+This past year, Universal Studios Hollywood offered a Frequent Fear Pass that allowed you to visit any day the first visit and then return up to 15 times mostly on Sundays and weeknights.

-Universal offers a Day/Night Combo ticket, which allows you to enter the park at 2 p.m.
-These tickets range from $95 to $139 for general admission and $199 to $259 for Front of Line access.
+Universal also typically offers a Day/Night Combo ticket, which allows you to enter the park at 2 p.m.
+These tickets ranged from $95 to $139 for general admission and $199 to $259 for Front of Line access.
 This allows you to visit daytime attractions that will be closed during Halloween Horror Nights Hollywood.
-Since both The Wizarding World, Despicable Me Minion Mayhem, Studio Tour and shows will be closed for Halloween Horror Nights, this combo ticket might be of interest to you if you have not yet experienced these attractions.
-Yes, you do get Front of Line access to all attractions during the day and once again at night for attractions that will be open at night as well.
+Since both The Wizarding World, Despicable Me Minion Mayhem, Studio Tour and shows are typically closed for Halloween Horror Nights, the combo ticket might be of interest to you if you have not yet experienced these attractions.
+Yes, you do get Front of Line access to all attractions during the day and once again at night for attractions that will be open then too.

 - Unlimited Front of Line access